If you’re after one of the best women’s road and gravel bikes, here’s the cream of the crop to help you choose.

 - Handlebar tape is a bit rough without gloves

-The bike comes fitted with decent kit.
-It has beefy 45mm tubeless Maxxis Rambler tyres, which feature a gravel-specific tread.
-The Liv Approach saddle is contoured to female anatomy.
-The gears and brakes are Shimano GRX.
+The Devote Advanced 1 comes fitted with decent kit.
+It has beefy 45mm tubeless Maxxis Rambler gravel bike tyres, a women’s-specific Liv Approach saddle and Shimano GRX groupset.

-There is also a dropper post, which is a nice addition considering the bike’s off-road potential.
+A dropper post is a nice addition, considering the bike’s off-road potential.

 Liv Devote Advanced Pro – best for gravel/adventure